 7. Utilities.
 Electricity for your facility is fully deductible.
 Other utility costs include your mobile phone charges.
 If you claim a home office deduction and have a landline, the cost of the first landline to your home is not deductible.
 If you have a second line, it is a deductible utility cost.

 8. Taxes.
 You can deduct licenses, regulatory fees and taxes on real estate and personal property.
-Your employer taxes, including the employer share of FICA, FUTA, and state unemployment taxes, are fully deductible.
+Your employer taxes, including the employer share of FICA, FUTA, and state unemployment taxes, are fully deductible business expenses.
 However, for self-employed business owners, the deduction for half of your self-employment tax is not a business deduction; it is an adjustment to gross income on your personal income tax return.
 And owners of pass-through entities cannot treat their state and local income taxes on business income as a business write-off.
 These are personal taxes deductible only on Schedule A of Form 1040 (and for 2018 through 2025, are subject to a $10,000 cap for all state and local taxes).